singhh5050/minionbench/README.md

 Building on these results, several directions for future research emerge:

-1. **Quality Assessment**: Overlay LLM-as-a-judge scores against efficiency metrics to determine if more generated tokens correlate with better final responses.
+1. **Quality Assessment**: Overlay human evaluation scores (e.g., ROUGE/BLEU) against efficiency metrics to determine if more tokens correlate with better responses.

 2. **Controlled Verbosity**: Experiment with capping max_tokens or implementing early-stopping mechanisms to control energy and latency budgets.

 3. **Domain Optimization**: Further investigate why certain domains show better performance with different protocols to develop domain-specific inference strategies.

+4. **Cache Optimization**: Explore improvements to Minion's caching strategy to reduce the variability observed across runs.

+In conclusion, the Minion hybrid edge-cloud approach offers compelling efficiency advantages for LLM inference, particularly for extended interactions.
+However, optimal protocol selection remains context-dependent and should consider the specific domain, input characteristics, and stability requirements of the application.